Adri6336/EnKryptos/README.md

 4. Locate the variable 'password', delete its '[REDACTED]' assignment, and enter a new long random password as a string.
 6. Save and run.

+# Notes

+- If you have some kind of spyware installed on your computer, EnKryptos could be compromised despite encrypting your files (the information could be intercepted before it gets encrypted).
+I'm trying to figure out ways to add protections against this, but it's rather difficult to maintain a secret when there's an observer seeing you come up with the secret in the first place.
+For the time being, to protect against this vulnerability, try to keep up good computer practices: don't click on sketchy links, regularly perfom malware scans with services like malwarebytes, and don't rely on computers that you suspect might be compromised in some way for encrypting important information.
+Tbh, I'm not sure if anyone has come up with a solution to vulnerabilities like this; I'll keep looking into it.